 If you’ve not tried Garlic Scape Pesto, put this on your list!
 Find garlic scapes at your local farmer’s market, farm stand, or Co-Op during mid Spring to early Summer.
 Their season is short so grab them while you can!
-This recipe is vegetarian and gluten free. *For a dairy free Garlic Scape Pesto, try my Vegan Garlic Scape Pesto.
+Make with pine nuts, walnuts or almonds, this tasty scape recipe takes only 15 minutes to whip up in a food processor. *For a dairy free Garlic Scape Pesto, try my Vegan Garlic Scape Pesto.

-I had never tried Garlic Scape Pesto until these beautiful curly scapes showed up in my CSA share.
+I had never tried garlic scape pesto until these beautiful curly scapes showed up in a CSA share.
 I’d had garlic scapes before, roasted, on pizza, in hummus and other delicious dishes, yet I had just not made pesto with them.
 It was time to try something new… it blew my socks off!

 What is a Garlic Scape?

-A garlic scape is the flower stalk of a ‘hardneck’ garlic plant.
-It tastes like garlic, only spicier!
-The stem is removed so that the remaining energy goes towards the development of the bulb, or head of garlic, which is good because this helps the plant develop a full flavored and good size head of garlic.
-So until the garlic harvest, we feast on scapes!
+A garlic scape is the flower stalk of a hardneck garlic plant.
+It tastes like garlic, only spicier and bolder.
+The stem (or scape) of the growing garlic is removed so that the remaining energy goes towards the development of the bulb, or head of garlic, which is good because this helps the plant develop plump, full flavored garlic cloves.
+So until the garlic harvest later in the season, we feast on scapes!

 How to Make Garlic Scape Pesto

-I typically put it in a jar and freeze it, but pesto can also be spooned into ice-cube trays to freeze, then used later when smaller portions are needed.
+Freezer tip: I typically put pesto in a Mason jar and freeze it, but pesto can also be spooned into ice-cube trays to freeze, then used later when smaller portions are needed.
 Also, garlic scapes can be blanched and frozen if preserving them whole or diced is preferred.

-- Look for garlic scapes at farmer’s markets or local Co-Ops.
+- How to Choose Garlic Scapes: Look for garlic scapes at farmer’s markets or local Co-Ops.
+I tend to prefer smaller scapes as they’re tender and milder in flavor.

-- Unless purchased in bulk, the cost of pine nuts can be quite high.
-Feel free to sub lightly toasted walnuts or almonds – they’re fabulous in this pesto!
+- Sub those Pine Nuts: Unless purchased in bulk, the cost of pine nuts can be quite high.
+Feel free to substitute lightly toasted walnuts or almonds – they’re delicious in this pesto!

 - Sourdough Pizza